MarketSquare/robotframework-tidy/README.rst

 Introduction
 ------------
-Tidy is spiritual ancestor of Robot Framework's ``robot.tidy`` package.
+Tidy is spiritual descendant of Robot Framework's ``robot.tidy`` package.
 It's main purpose is to format Robot Framework code according to agreed code standards.
 You can run Tidy without configuring anything but you can also change how it behaves through cli or file config.